svenkubiak/mangooio/docs/async.md

 # Async

 Long-running or fire-and-forget work should not block the HTTP thread.
-The **`EventBus`** publishes payloads to **`Subscriber`** implementations; delivery runs on **virtual threads** so you can write straightforward blocking code without starving Undertow workers.
+The **`EventBus`** publishes payloads to **`Subscriber`** implementations, and delivery runs on **virtual threads**, so you can write straightforward blocking code inside a subscriber without starving Undertow's worker pool.

-Subscribers are discovered at startup (classpath scan).
-Each subscriber type is tied to a **queue name equal to the payload class canonical name**.
-There is no `unregister`—register additional subscribers by class if you need multiple handlers for the same payload type.
+Subscribers are discovered at startup through a classpath scan.
+Each subscriber type is tied to a **queue name equal to the payload class's canonical name**.
+There is no `unregister` method, so if you need multiple handlers for the same payload type, register additional subscribers by class instead.

 ## Subscribers

-Implement `io.mangoo.async.Subscriber`.
-On startup, mangoo I/O registers every implementation.
-The queue name is the **canonical name of the payload type** (`java.lang.String` for `Subscriber<String>`).
+Implement `io.mangoo.async.Subscriber`, and mangoo I/O registers every implementation it finds on startup.
+The queue name is the **canonical name of the payload type**, so a `Subscriber<String>` registers under `java.lang.String`.

 ```java
 package subscribers;